|Copyright © 2005– by|

 some authors insist on treating them separately.

 half-open file - a file which contains a pawn of one color but no pawn of the opposite color.
 The file is half-open to the side without a pawn on that file.
 Half-open files are often occupied by the major pieces (see "battery attack") as they are excellent avenues of direct attack against the enemy pawn formation.
-A backward pawn on a half-open file is vulnerable to capture and therefore a positional liability.
+A backward pawn on a half-open file is vulnerable to blockade and/or capture, and therefore a positional liability.

 hanging pawns (hanging phalanx) - are a pair of pawns side by side but separated from any other pawns of the same color.
 Since they cannot be defended by adjacent pawns, they are often targets for attack.
 Once one of them advances, defended by the other pawn, the rear pawn becomes especially vulnerable.
 When hanging pawns have thus formed a chain, squares immediately in from of them are likewise weak and make excellent outposts for enemy pieces.
 Hanging pawns that are not properly restrained are free to advance, often gaining control of much space and providing the basis for an attack (see "pawn storm.")